My video “Diversity Index as Business Performance Indicator” is now added as episode #14 in my BPMSG podcast feed.

-- combined index
+- combined performance

 Operating a sales company, the gross margin percentage is often given by the reseller discount you are getting from your suppliers.
 If you want to increase profitability you could provide “value added services” with your products, for example maintenance contracts, on-site installations etc. In this presentation we will introduce the key ratios “value add percentage” VAP and “profitability value add” PRVA.

 A dashboard is the panel of instruments and controls facing the driver of a vehicle.
 Driving a companies business, a dashboard should give you a condensed summary, which allows you to recognize critical areas and take actions to keep the business moving in the right direction – provided you know your destination.